yannikmadeheim-del/pyFBS-nonlinear/README.rst

 Citation
 --------
-A paper about the pyFBS will be submitted to the Journal of Open Source Software journal.
-If you will be using pyFBS in your scientific research, please consider citing the paper.
+If you use pyFBS in your research, please consider citing our published paper in the (`Journal of Open Source Software <https://joss.theoj.org/papers/10.21105/joss.03399>`_).

 License
 -------